All about press lists and press relations

 What is a press list?

-A press list is a listing of journalists, editors or freelancers you want to approach with your press release.
-A good press list includes current contact information, specialization (topic or sector), and notes on previous interactions or preferences.
-PR tools such as Smart.pr offer a journalist database with up-to-date contact information that allows you to easily Build your own press lists
+A media list is an overview of journalists, editorial offices, or freelancers you want to approach with your press release.
+A good media list contains up-to-date contact information, specialization (theme or sector), and notes on previous interactions or preferences.
+PR tools such as Smart.pr offer a journalist database with up-to-date contact information, with which you can easily compile your own media lists

-How do you make a good press list?
+How do you create a good press list?

-A good press list should be relevant and up-to-date: Journalists' contact information should be up-to-date and the press release should be relevant to the journalists on the press list.
-Tip: Use a database such as Smart.pr where you can filter by topics, region, media type or position.
-Look at the journalist's previous publications to see if your topic fits.
+A good press list must be relevant and up-to-date: The contact information of the journalists must be current, and the press release must be relevant to the journalists on the press list.
+Tip: Use a database such as Smart.pr where you can filter by themes, region, media type, or function.
+Look at previous publications by the journalist to see if your topic fits.
 Often the rule applies: the more specific the list, the better.

-All about making a good press list, read this article
+Everything about creating a good media list, can be read in this article

 How many journalists should you email for your press release?

-We can't say it often enough but what matters is not how big your press list is, but how accurate it is.
+We can't say it often enough, but it's not about how big your press list is, but how accurate it is.
 A smaller, targeted press list with relevant contacts performs structurally better than a bulk mailing to a generic list.
-In addition, you also reduce the chances that your press release will be flagged as spam, or that journalists will unsubscribe from your mailings.
+In addition, you also reduce the chance that your press release will be marked as spam, or that journalists will unsubscribe from your mailings.

 What are personas for PR?

-Personas are fictional profiles of your ideal audiences - based on real characteristics, behaviors and needs.
-Think: age, position, interests, media behavior, challenges and tone-of-voice.
-A good persona helps you pitch in a more focused way, choose better quotes and position your news with razor-sharp clarity.
-For PR professionals, there are two types of personas:
+Personas are fictional profiles of your ideal target groups – based on real characteristics, behaviors, and needs.
+Consider: age, function, interests, media behavior, challenges, and tone-of-voice.
+A good persona helps you to pitch in a more targeted way, choose better quotes, and position your news sharply.
+For PR professionals, there are two types of personas to distinguish:

-Target group personas - end users of your product or service
+Target audience personas – end users of your product or service

 Journalist personas – the media professionals who can spread your message